Should we be worried by the apparent surge in user screen time globally?

-Yes and No. Despite the potential for overuse, screentime is currently providing many of us with an extremely helpful link to other people.
-It allows us to connect with friends and family we may not be able to see in the current circumstances and also to continue our studies or work which allows us to keep a sense of purpose during an uncertain time.
-Loneliness can be a big problem when self-isolating, in fact, 31% of those who self-quarantined during the SARS outbreak suffered from depression as a result of this, so it is vital to maintain social connections and friendships during this time.
+Yes and No. Despite the potential for overuse, screen time is currently providing many of us with an extremely helpful link to other people.
+It allows us to connect with friends and family we may not be able to see in the current circumstances and also to continue our studies or work, which can help maintain a sense of purpose during an uncertain time.
+Loneliness can be a big problem when self-isolating, in fact, 31% of those who self-quarantined during the SARS outbreak suffered from depression in the aftermath of it, so it is vital to maintain social connections and friendships during this time.

 How real is the threat of phone addiction?

 Real!
 Like any addiction, if you repeatedly increase the dosage, you will also increase your tolerance.
 As such, the ‘user’ needs more of the substance to get the same ‘fix’.
 In this case, the substance is dopamine and it’s delivered to you directly through your smartphone.

 What steps can individuals take to try and limit their screen time?